For the next 10 days (starting 10am PST on March 25), the original "Grumpy" grouper painting will be up for auction on eBay. Bidding ends on April 4.

 You do WHAT for a living?
 Illustrating Fishes - with special guest Val Kells, Scientific Illustrator - November 13

 New Fishinars are always being added.
 Check out the Webinar Training page (www.REEF.org/fishinars) for the most up-to-date listing and to register for each session.

 Every month, scientists, government agencies, and other groups request raw data from REEF’s Fish Survey Project database.
 Here is a sampling of who has asked for REEF data recently and what they are using it for:

-- A researcher from University of British Columbia is using REEF data to evaluate the efficacy of marine reserves in Canadian waters.
+- A researcher from RSMAS at University of Miami is using REEF data from throughout the Caribbean basin to evaluate populations of predators.

 This past Columbus Day, I attended a special event in Norfolk, Virginia, where the ex-USAFS Vandenberg is in its final preparatory stages for deployment next spring, 6 miles off the coast of Key West.
 REEF will monitor the Vandenberg over the next 5 years in a similar monitoring and assessment project to the just completed 5-year Spiegel Grove assessment in Key Largo.
 The sinking of the Vandenberg is expected to add millions of dollars in diving/tourist related revenue to Monroe County.
 The hope is that the Vandenberg will not only add tourist revenue but also will reduce the diving pressure on the natural reefs in the area, “loving our reefs to death.”